-- The Solo 3 will be connected within 1 or 2 minutes.
-The LED should change to blue with a short pink flash when it has connected. - If the status LED remains white, you may need to restart the Solo 3 Charger again and verify the settings (see notes at end of this guide).
+- Wait for 1 minute.
+The LED should change to blue with a short pink flash when it has connected. - If the status LED remains white, you may need to restart the Solo 3 again and verify the settings (see notes at end of this quide).